diontu/diontu-frontend/README.md

 ## My Website!

-Check out the things I've built!
+This is a static website showcasing the things I've built and currently building.